MariusBudreika/seems-neat-candidate-task-fake-login/README.md

 This task is meant to evaluate candidates frontend (HTML, CSS, JS, React) knowledge.

-## Instructions

-- Show us what you got 💪
-- Create a merge request and let us know

 ## Requirements

 - Design should look as close to the given design, as possible;